karimatthews/scrabble/README.md

-# scrabble
+# Scrabble

+A Ruby terminal app for calculating scrabble scores.

-# Technology
+## Technology

-Written in ruby
+Written in ruby.